ellenyim8/ellenyim8/README.md

 - Portfolio: https://ellenyim8.github.io/ellenyim_portfolio/
 --->

+<!---
 - 🌱 I’m currently learning Prompt Engineering (Generative AI) practices.
-<!---
-more about algorithm development and parallel solutions in software and data practices, as well as learning machine learning algorithms.-->
+-->

 - 👯 I’m looking to collaborate with anyone whether to network or work on a project.